Authentic Homemade Tamales

 Ready to make the best Mexican treat this side of the Rio Grande?
 Go for it!

-And when you make them, take a picture, post to Instagram, and tag @HowToFeedaLoon and #HowToFeedaLoon!
+And when you make them, take a picture, post them on Instagram, and tag @HowToFeedaLoon and #HowToFeedaLoon!

 Authentic Homemade Tamales

 Authentic Homemade Tamales are something magical.
 This is a recipe for both chicken and pork tamales.
 They are the real deal.
-About as good as you'll find.
-So heart-warming and steeped in history and cherished by families generation after generation.
+About as good as you'll find and so heart-warming and steeped in history and cherished by families generation after generation.
 We absolutely love them.
 They freeze very well, too.

 4.91 from 10 votes